Supply and Demand Strategy for Pricing

 On successful completion of this unit, students will be able to:

-4. Exhibit a sound understanding of key economic concepts of substitutability, complementarity, and market models in price determination, and demand modelling.
+4. Exhibit a sound understanding of key economic concepts of substitutability, complementarity, and market models in price determination, and demand modelling; and,

 5. Implement sound demand modelling methodologies in application to a complex market scenario.